 The best advice when taking these assessments is to be as honest as possible.
 If you attempt to distort these questionnaires, the results can appear sporadic with certain consistency and desirability scales (contained within these assessments) giving away your style of response.

-See a real example of a normative assessment - take a personality assessment and get a FREE personalised report.
-Click on the WPQ tab on the right of this page now!
+See a real example of a normative assessment – take the Work Personality Questionnaire (WPQ) now and get a FREE personalised report.